A Comprehensive Guide to Ceramic Machining

 (V) Ability to produce complex geometries

-Ceramic CNC machining can create complex shapes that are difficult to produce with other technologies.
+Ceramic machining can create complex shapes that are difficult to produce with other technologies.

 (VI) Tight tolerances

-Ceramic CNC machining can achieve tight tolerances and meet the key requirements of many applications.
+Ceramic machining can achieve tight tolerances and meet the key requirements of many applications.

 (I) Fragility